 Responsibilities of Adjunct Faculty

-Adjunct faculty are expected to provide effective teaching, good representation of the University in public affairs and community activities and maintain sound personal and ethical relations with colleagues, supervisors, students and the community (CBA Articles 10.10).
+Adjunct faculty are expected to provide effective teaching, good representation of the University in public affairs and community activities, and maintain sound personal and ethical relations with colleagues, supervisors, students, and the community (CBA Article 10.10).